ljyloo/LittleBrother/README.md

 LittleBrother
 =============

-A CraftBukkit that allow players who are playing Minecraft : Pocket Edition join in the CraftBukkit server
+A CraftBukkit plugin that allows players who are playing Minecraft : Pocket Edition join in the CraftBukkit server